 It produces half-inch tall white daisy-like flowers that consist of yellow anthers and red stamens.

 This blooming period lasts for about a month, after which the flower starts to decay.
 Its bloom also has a cinnamon-like smell like its other counterpart.

-To make this plant bloom, you need to cut back on its watering and move the plant to a cooler area.
+To make this plant bloom, you must cut back on its watering and move it to a cooler area.

-Preferably in a location where the temperature is less than 60 degrees Fahrenheit through the winter season.
+Preferably in a location with less than 60 degrees Fahrenheit through winter.

 Once the growing season starts, fertilize the plant twice a week.

 You can expect this plant to bloom its rare flowers in ideal environmental conditions with adequate sunlight, water, and regular fertilizing.

 Similarities between String of Tears and String of Pearls

 Apart from the above differences, many things are similar when caring for a string of tears and a string of pearls.